sebsto/amplify-ios-workshop/workshop-hugo/instructions/content/70_add_custom_gui/30_customized_ui.md

 ## Add the Amplify Authenticator Component

-The Amplify Authenticator component wraps the views you want to place behind an authentication wall.
+The Amplify UI Authenticator component wraps the views you want to place behind an authentication wall.
 It passes a `state` object that contains the current user profile, when the user is signed in.
-It also contains a `signOut()` method, allowing to you trigger the signout without expsoing the `Amplify` package itself.
+It also contains a `signOut()` method, allowing to you trigger the signout without exposing the `Amplify` package itself.

-In *LandingView.swift* we will wrap our `LandMarkList` view with the `Authenticator` conponent.
+Let's wrap our `LandMarkList` view with the `Authenticator` conponent in *LandingView.swift*.

 Select *LandingView.swift* and replace its content with the following code.
 You can safely copy / paste the code from below: